webduvet/firebase-mapper/README.md

 to lookup parent path and create it's own reference.
 This is important as the child does not need to be created during Map creation, but assigned at any point later.

+#### ModelFactory.addAction
+Actions simpulates the relationship to other models e.g.
+UserA has friends UseB to F
+When user A posts a message in chat program, the message or the reference to that message should be pushed to UserB to F specific location for example messages/{UserX}/userA/message.json this action is desired to have automated and the client does not need to wait for the result either positive or negative or mixed.

+it is a factory method which decorates Models' write method to accomodate the action requirements

+1.) addActionMethod
+2.) decorates write method

 ## example
 ### simple user object